zerofill/roku-s3-image-resizer/README.md

 # S3 Image Processor

 A Node.js application that downloads images from an S3 bucket, processes them into multiple sizes, and reuploads them with public ACL and organized naming.
+Originally this was made for a Roku app we run.
+Because we needed to go back to buckets that had images and resize them.
+So you will need to modify the code if you have different image size requirements.

+It downloads the images, resizes them, then uploads them to the same path renamed.
+Then shows a list of the URLs.

 ## Features